 Partial implementations are allowed.
-One can omit entire sections, or e.g. define only a few board characteristics in the general specs section.
-Missing parameters are not defined, there are no defaults.
+One can omit entire sections, or e.g. define only a few board characteristics in the General Specs section.
+Missing characteristics are undefined, there are no defaults.

 2.3 Header

 This object has values that provide information about the Gerber job file itself rather than about the PCB it describes, e.g. the creation date of the file.